Infrastructure — Conceptual Framework

 - Data-driven decision making — real-time visualization, review, and monitoring of cross-sectoral projects

-Exam Tip: When writing about infrastructure in Mains, always connect logistics cost to manufacturing competitiveness.
-India's 13-14% logistics-to-GDP ratio means Indian goods carry a 4-6% cost disadvantage over competitors like China (~8%) before they even reach the market.
+Exam Tip: When writing about infrastructure in Mains, connect logistics cost to manufacturing competitiveness.
+India's logistics cost was informally cited at 13-14% of GDP for years; the first rigorous DPIIT-NCAER study (September 2025) revised this to 7.97% of GDP for FY24 — still above China's ~8% but now approaching parity.
 PM Gati Shakti's real value is not any single highway or rail line — it is the elimination of coordination failures between ministries that cause, for example, a highway to reach a port with no last-mile rail link.
 Use this as an analytical frame, not just a scheme description.

 Integration with Existing Schemes